 - have in-network coverage in the Kalamazoo area (must not be out of state Medicaid or out of state HMO).

-This will be verified during the waiver process.
-If your insurance doesn’t meet the requirements, you will be enrolled in the Kalamazoo College Student Health Insurance Plan.
+These requirements will be verified during the waiver process.
+If your insurance doesn’t meet the requirements, you must enroll in the Kalamazoo College Student Health Insurance Plan by August 1.

 It is your responsibility to review your health insurance coverage and become aware of special requirements and provisions of your plan, such as deductibles/copays, in-network versus out-of-network providers' charges (the Student Health Center is “out of network” for all insurances, except for the Student Health Insurance Plan), and prescription coverage.
 Your health insurance provider’s reimbursement policies and preferred providers, pharmacies, laboratories, etc. should be well understood by the student prior to arrival at “K.” Each student will need to carry a copy of their insurance card with them and have knowledge of their prescription co-pay amount.